lenderpanel

 Recently asked questions about conveyancing in Longridge

-I am currently in the process of buying my council flat in Longridge.
-I have a mortgage agreed with Clydesdale.
-Conveyancing is new to me.
+I have decided to exercise my right to buy my property in Longridge off the council.
+I have a mortgage offer with Nottingham.
+Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should have one.
+I think we can but we keep being told I should use one.
 Any advice?

 Last updated